MatiasJJ/ClusterinClusters_oldIDS/Manual.md

 ![equation](https://latex.codecogs.com/gif.latex?CH%28k%29%3D%5Cfrac%7BB%28k%29%7D%7BW%28k%29%7D%5Cfrac%7Bn-k%7D%7Bk-1%7D)

-where n is the data points, k the number of clusters, W(k) the within cluster variation and B(k) the between cluster variation.
+where n is the number of data points, k the number of clusters, W(k) the within cluster variation and B(k) the between cluster variation.

 As the resulting clusters depend strongly on the choice of the starting centroids a common practice is to repeat the algorithm several times with different starting centroids, randomly generated.